kolavennusai2006-cpu/CityPulse/README.md

 Event Evidence
 Recovery
 Simulation
-Security
+🔐 Security

-Sensitive credentials should never be committed to GitHub.
+API keys and secrets should never be committed to GitHub.

-Environment variables should be used for API keys and other secrets.
+Use environment variables for sensitive credentials.

 Example:

 GEMINI_API_KEY=your_key_here

-The repository excludes local secret and environment files through .gitignore.
+Local environment and secret files are excluded through .gitignore.

-Design Principles
+🎯 Design Principles

-CityPulse follows several core principles:

 1. Glanceable

 Important information should be understandable within seconds.

 2. Evidence-Driven

-Alerts should be backed by structured civic evidence.
+Alerts should be supported by structured civic evidence.

 3. Multi-Signal

-Important events should not depend on only one metric.
+Important civic events should not depend on a single metric.

 4. Temporal